Exhibit loan policy

 8. Catalogs and display/credit line

-- Any display supports used for the exhibition of items on loan should be agreed to well in advance of the installation date, and the decision of the Library is final.
+- Any display supports used for the exhibition of items on loan should be agreed to well in advance of the installation date, and the decision of the Libraries are final.